 The fair coincided with a time when the California Hoo-Hoo were riding high.
-They had 10,000 members, and in 1905 had reached such prominence that President Teddy Roosevelt was honorarily concatenated.
+They had 10,000 members and in 1905 had reached such prominence that President Theodore Roosevelt was honorarily concatenated.

 Furthermore, the redwoods were some of the best lumber anyone had ever seen and just one tree could supply enough wood to build 20 houses or one large building, such as the Church of One Tree.

 Most of that lumber being cut was destined for San Francisco, which at that time should have been called the Wooden City, according to Farmer.
-Before the 1906 Earthquake and Fire, 90 percent of the buildings were made of lumber, the highest percentage of any U.S. metropolis.
-After the fire and before the groundbreaking of the Panama-Pacific International Exposition, 89 percent of the 28,507 new buildings had wooden frames.
+Before the 1906 Earthquake and Fire, 90% of the buildings were made of lumber, the highest percentage of any U.S. metropolis.
+After the fire and before the groundbreaking of the Panama-Pacific International Exposition, 89% of the 28,507 new buildings had wooden frames.
 Mills had to work overtime to keep up with the demand.